Joseph Mifsud: Career

+Mifsud traveled extensively in both Western countries and Russia.
+In November 2014, he participated in an Organization of American States meeting in Washington.
+In February 2017, he spoke at an event organized by Global Ties, a nonprofit partner organization of the U.S. State Department, providing a "European perspective" on public diplomacy; the FBI interviewed him in Washington during this trip.
+He regularly attended meetings of the Valdai Discussion Club, an annual conference in Russia backed by the Kremlin and attended by Vladimir Putin.
+In April 2016, Mifsud spoke at a Valdai Club panel in Moscow alongside Switzerland-based lawyer Stephan Roh.

+He has also served as president of the University Consortium of the Province of Agrigento in Sicily; in September 2018, an Italian court ordered him to repay the Consortium 49,000 euros ($56,700) in overpayments.
 As of 2017, Mifsud was a member of the European Council on Foreign Relations (ECFR).
-He regularly attended meetings of the Valdai Discussion Club, an annual conference held in Russia, backed by the Kremlin and attended by Vladimir Putin.
-In April 2016, Mifsud spoke at a Valdai Club panel in Moscow alongside Switzerland-based lawyer Stephan Roh.
 Roh, who has been associated with Russian oligarchs and who owns a 5% stake in Link Campus University, has been described by George Papadopoulos's wife as Mifsud's partner, best friend, and funder.